 At Pinnacle Peak Recovery in Arizona, we are committed to the success of each and every one of our clients.
 Recovering from addiction is a difficult process, but it can be made easier with help from our highly skilled staff who utilize evidence-based therapies to facilitate recovery.

-We’ve helped many people just like you and your loved ones recover from the personal and familial effects of substance abuse.
-Allow us to help you begin your personalized journey to sobriety by calling today at 866-954-0524.
+We’ve helped many people just like you and your loved ones recover from the personal and familial effects of substance use.
+Allow us to help you begin your personalized journey to sobriety by calling today at 866-377-4761.